emiliosheinz/java-swing-agenda/README.md

 # :calendar: java-swing-agenda
-A simple agenda developed during a Kotlin course usin g Java Swing and Kotling.
+A simple agenda developed during a Kotlin course using Java Swing and Kotling.